Venezuela – Brazil: Comfortable in the end, but Brazil were made to work in the first half

 The Venezuelan players had worked tirelessly during the first half, but their fitness levels seemed to have dropped drastically, as they were far from able to maintain that level of intensity about their defending.
 First and foremost you felt that they were completely being torn apart in midfield, where Añor, perhaps the player which had typified their first half endeavours the most, and Rivas were being bullied by their opponents.
 Also, they had little assistance from Cavallo, their third defensive midfielder, who seemed to be totally devoted to his man-marking duties, now following Silas around.
 In turn, the poor Betancourt, who had looked competent in the first half, had no defensive support or cover, and he stood little chance to prevent the avalanche which kept coming down his side of the pitch.

 It felt like a natural thing to replace one of the midfielders, and with Añor seemingly unable to cope any longer, he was the second home player to be sacrificed, as Moreno brought on the experienced Nelson Carrero.
-He was a 31 year old from Marítimo, and a team mate of Hector Rivas.
-He would prove to be a direct replacement for the man who had had to give way, and he would add some fresh legs and perhaps new ideas to a crumbling midfield.
+He was a 31 year old from popular Caracas club Marítimo, and Carrero himself was generally well liked in the domestic footballing circles.
+When Vinotinto had lost 3-2 at home to Argentina in qualification for the 1986 World Cup, Diego Maradona went on record saying: “No player has skipped past me with such ease as Carrero.”
+He would prove to be a direct swap for Añor, and he would add some fresh legs and perhaps new ideas to a crumbling midfield.
 Not that speed in any way appeared to be his forte, but he seemed composed enough to be able to keep on to the ball even in tight situations.
 If he could help the hosts in regaining some general composure, Venezuela could perhaps face the final quarter of the match with a slightly more positive outlook.

 In fact, the arrival of Carrero looked to have steadied ship for the home side, at least momentarily, as the relentless waves of Brazilian attacks wore off in the wake of the substitution.
 However, Betancourt, who had given that decent first half account of himself, continued to display his total lack of positional awareness, more than once being caught out in the centre of the pitch, deep inside the visitors’ half.
 No wonder why the team in yellow and blue enjoyed such a field day along their right hand side after the break.